 How to sell online with public bidding

-Public bidding is a great way to build momentum and create competition, while benefiting from the binding offers of auction.
+Public bidding is a great way to build momentum and create competition, while benefiting from the binding nature of auction.
 To use our public bidding method, follow the Ezy instructions below.

 Don't forget, we are always here to help!
 For further guidance, call your dedicated support partner on 1300 662 013, email us at firstname.lastname@example.org or try out our online chat between 7am and 8pm (bottom right of this screen).